SHEFFcode/GeeksForGeeks/GeeksForGeeks/Sorting/QuickSort.md

 a quicksort implementation.

 ## Runtime Complexity
-* Runtime Complexity: O(n^2), but Θ(nlogn) (average case).
-We can be pretty sure that it will not hit it's worst time complexity if we randomize.
+* Runtime Complexity: O(n^2) at worst, but O(nlogn) on average.
+* We can be pretty sure that it will not hit it's worst time complexity if we randomize.
 * Space Complexity: O(1), algorithm is done in place, and does not require any extra memory.
-But because it creates recursive calls, it will have O(n) extra space for stack frames
+  * But because it creates recursive calls, it will have O(n) extra space for stack frames.
-* Using randomized quicksort tends to move it towards nlogn runtime.
-*

 Additional Notes:
 * Doing tail recursion optimization can limit that auxilary space to O(logn).